HOA laws β€” Idaho

 What are the HOA fine limits in Idaho?

-How do I dispute an HOA fine in Idaho?
+How do I dispute an HOA fine or violation in Idaho?

-Can my HOA foreclose on my home in Idaho?
+Can an HOA foreclose on my home in Idaho over unpaid fines or dues?

 Is mediation required for HOA disputes in Idaho?